 The recipe below is a fairly small batch.
 Once you master this size, you might want to double it and use a larger pot.

 High altitude?
 Check out the note at the bottom.

-Line a 13×9 or 15×10 inch pan with parchment paper and set next to stove.
+- Line a large rimmed sheet pan or jellyroll pan with parchment paper and set next to stove.